Kotlin/kotlinx.serialization/docs-website/topics/serialization-json-io-sources.md

 In this example, the JSON contents of the input stream are deserialized into a single `Project` instance.

 If your input contains multiple JSON objects in a top-level JSON array or as whitespace-separated objects, you can use [`.decodeToSequence()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/decode-to-sequence.html) to process the elements lazily.
-This lets you handle each value as it is parsed.
+This lets you handle each value as it is parsed, for example:

-Here's an example:

 ```kotlin
 // Imports declarations from the serialization library